xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486B/20486B_MOD15_DEMO.md

 2. Start **File Explorer**.
 3. Navigate to **Allfiles(D):\Democode\Mod15\OperasWebSite**.
 4. Double-click **OperasWebSite.sln**.
-5. Enable the **Allow NuGet to download missing packages during build** ption by performing the following steps:
+5. Enable the **Allow NuGet to download missing packages during build** option by performing the following steps:

    a.
 On the **TOOLS** menu of the Microsoft Visual Studio window, click **Options**.
    b.
 In the navigation pane of the **Options** dialog box, click **Package Manager**.
    c.
-Under the Package Restore section, select the **Allow NuGet to download missing packages during build** check box, and thenclick **OK**.
+Under the Package Restore section, select the **Allow NuGet to download missing packages during build** check box, and then click **OK**.

   >**Note** : In Hyper-V Manager, start the **MSL-TMG1** virtual machine if it is not already running.